 - Radiation and Radiation Magneto-Hydrodynamics: The discipline of radiation-magneto-hydrodynamics (RMHD) is essential to model a variety of multidimensional, strongly coupled and highly dynamical astrophysical, intense radiation source and fusion systems in high fidelity.
 These require self-consistent and fully coupled models of complex physical processes encompassing huge ranges of time and space.
 Research interests include developing and improving advanced numerical methods for RMHD and experimental studies and simulation of turbulence and instabilities.

-The DOE NNSA LRGF program's primary objective is to encourage the training of scientists by providing financial support to talented students whose study and research is accompanied by practical work experience at one or more of the following DOE NNSA facilities: Lawrence Livermore National Laboratory, Los Alamos National Laboratory or Sandia National Laboratories (New Mexico), or at the Nevada National Security Site.
+To meet its primary objective of encouraging the training of scientists, the DOE NNSA LRGF program provides financial support to talented students who accompany their study and research with practical work experience at one or more of the following DOE NNSA facilities: Lawrence Livermore National Laboratory, Los Alamos National Laboratory, Sandia National Laboratories (New Mexico) or the Nevada National Security Site.